statecharts/statecharts.github.io/index.md

 ### Why should you not use executable statecharts?

+* The diagrams may become quite complex
 * The format and tools for executable statecharts is limited
 * Type safety between statechart and the component is hard to enforce

 ### How do you use executable statecharts?

 In essence, if you have any definition of a statechart in your code, all you need to do is to take that representation and automate the generation of the visual statechart.
 This is of course simpler when the definition is in a separate file, e.g. in a JSON or XML file.

+This is all explained on the page on [how to use statecharts](how-to-use-statecharts.html)!

 ## Anything else?